banklab/banklab.github.io/archive.md

 ## Lab News Feed Archive

+**27.11.2024:** We are hosting [Christoph Netz](https://scholar.google.com.mx/citations?user=edGqs7sAAAAJ&hl=en), Postdoctoral Researcher in the [Behavioural Ecology Division](https://www.behav.iee.unibe.ch/index_eng.html), as an invited speaker for our lab meeting.

+**18.11.2024:** We are hosting [Remo Ryser](https://scholar.google.com/citations?user=PkEpS0cAAAAJ), group leader in the [Institute of Plant Sciences](https://www.ips.unibe.ch/), as an invited speaker for our lab meeting.

+**04.11.2024:** We are hosting [Linh Phuong Nguyen](https://linh-phuong.github.io/nguyen/), Postdoctoral Researcher in the [Theoretical Ecology and Evolution group](https://www.unifr.ch/bio/en/research/eco-evol/rohr.html), University of Fribourg, as an invited speaker for our lab meeting.

+**15.10.2024** - We are hosting [Brandon Ogbunu](https://ogbunulab.yale.edu/), Assistant Professor in the [Department of Ecology and Evolutionary Biology](https://eeb.yale.edu/) at Yale University, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Context & constraint in complex biological systems: Lessons from epidemiology"

+**23.09.2024:** We are hosting [Sergey Kryazhimskiy](https://scholar.google.com/citations?user=cEr8jtAAAAAJ&hl=de&oi=ao), Associate Professor in [Evolutionary Systems Biology](https://www.sklab.science/) at the University of Californa, San Diego, for a talk about "Emerging regularities in the effects of mutations on microbial phenotypes and fitness".

+**27-29.07.2024:** The lab is participating in the [Evolution meeting](https://www.evolutionmeetings.org/) in Montreal: Russ (27.07 at 09:30), Loraine (29.07 at 09:45), and Suman (27.07 at 16:45) are giving talks.

+**16-17.07.2024:** The lab is participating in the [Mathematical Models in Ecology and Evolution (MMEE) conference](https://ps-mathematik.univie.ac.at/e/index.php?event=mmee2024) in Vienna: Julio (16.07 at 13:30), Loïc (17.07 at 10:25) and Claudia (19.07 at 15:15) are giving talks.

+**10.07.2024:** The lab is participating in the [SMBE meeting](https://smbe2024.org/) in Puerto Vallarta: Mado (10.07) is presenting a poster.

+**17.06.2024:** We are hosting [Nehemiah Ongeso](https://orcid.org/0000-0001-5371-9148), Research Fellow in the [Computational and Molecular Population Genetics (CMPG)](https://www.cmpg.iee.unibe.ch/index_eng.html) lab, University of Bern, for a talk about "Genes telling the story of our ancestors".

+**03.06.2024:** We are hosting [Sara Dal Cengio](https://scholar.google.com/citations?user=T06cMNYAAAAJ&hl=en), Postdoctoral Researcher in the [Interdisciplinary Laboratory of Physics](https://liphy.univ-grenoble-alpes.fr/en), at the University of Grenoble Alpes, France, as an invited speaker.

+**23.05.2024** We are hosting Augustin Fragniere, Deputy Director of the [Competence Centre in Sustainability](https://www.unil.ch/centre-durabilite/home.html) at University of Lausanne, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "Should academics engage in activism and advocacy?
+Insights from a collective reflection at the University of Lausanne".

+**21.05.2024** Congratulations to Marco Louro on successfully defending his PhD titled "Population dynamics of centrosome amplification"!
+Marco was co-supervised by Monica Bettencourt-Dias (Gulbenkian Science Institute) and Claudia.

+**13.05.2024:** We are hosting [Florian Labourel](https://scholar.google.com/citations?user=epay42kAAAAJ&hl=en&oi=ao), Postdoctoral Researcher in the [Laboratoire de Chimie Bactérienne](https://lcb.cnrs.fr/), Marseille, France, as an invited speaker.

+**24.04.2024:** We are hosting [Michael Gerth](https://scholar.google.com/citations?user=puPG9FUAAAAJ&hl=en&oi=ao), leader of the [Symbiont Evolution Group](https://www.idiv.de/en/symbiont-evolution.html) at the German Centre for Integrative Biodiversity Research, Leipzig, Germany, for the [BTE Spring seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) to talk about "Host shifts and the evolution of arthropod symbionts".

+**12.04.2024** Congratulations to Loraine from our group and Flávia Schlichta from the CMPG Group on obtaining a grant from the Equal Opportunity Commission of the Faculty of Science at the University of Bern, to have a workshop on "Gender and Diversity in Academia: What’s My Share?" that will take place in the IEE on 12.04.2024 and is open for students at all levels in the Department of Biology!
+Sign up [here](https://forms.office.com/e/uG814aFTDq)

+**08.04.2024:** We are hosting [Pooja Singh](https://scholar.google.com/citations?user=i1GhoccAAAAJ), Postdoctoral researcher in the [Aquatic Ecology & Evolution lab](https://www.aqua.iee.unibe.ch/index_eng.html), University of Bern, and [EAWAG](https://www.eawag.ch/en/department/fishec/) as an invited speaker for our lab meeting.

+**11.03.2024:** We are hosting [Thomas Flatt](https://scholar.google.co.cr/citations?user=hnOIPdEAAAAJ&hl=en), Professor of [Evolutionary Biology](https://www.unifr.ch/bio/en/groups/flatt/) at the University of Fribourg, as an invited speaker for our lab meeting to give a talk about "Unravelling How Balancing Selection Maintains Inversion Polymorphism"

+**04.03.2024:** We are hosting [Ksenia Khudiakova](https://scholar.google.com/citations?user=1sWI-dYAAAAJ&hl=en&oi=ao), PhD student in the [Barton Group](https://ist.ac.at/en/research/barton-group/), Institude of Science and Technology, Austria, as an invited speaker for our lab meeting to give a talk about "The impact of sign epistasis on the maintenance of genetic diversity"

+**05.02.2024:** We are hosting [Magdalena Bohutinska](https://scholar.google.com/citations?user=kSnTudAAAAAJ), Marie Curie Global Postdoctoral fellow in the [Evolutionary Ecology lab](https://www.ee.iee.unibe.ch/index_eng.html), University of Bern, as an invited speaker for our lab meeting to give a talk about "Genetics of repeated adaptation in alpine Arabidopsis and beyond"

+**18-19.01.2024:** The lab is actively participating at the [Biology 24](https://biology24.ch/) conference in Zurich, Switzerland: Russ is giving a talk, and Julio and Loraine are presenting a poster

+**10.01.2024:** Welcome to our new postdoctoral researcher, Catalina Chaparro Pedraza

+**01.01.2024:** Welcome to our new associated postdoctoral researcher, Zachary Bailey, working mainly in the [Terrestial ecology group](https://www.terr.iee.unibe.ch/research/index_eng.html) at the University of Bern.

 **28.11.2023** - We are hosting [Thomas Lenormand](https://www.cefe.cnrs.fr/fr/recherche/ee/gee/800-c/193-thomas-lenormand), CNRS researcher at the [Centre d'Ecologie Fonctionnelle et Evolutive (CEFE)](https://www.cefe.cnrs.fr/en/), France, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html)

 **27.11.2023** - We are hosting [Gian Marco Palamara](https://www.aqua.iee.unibe.ch/about_us/team/gian_marco_palamara/dr_palamara_gian_marco/index_eng.html), Research associate at the [Institute of Ecology and Evolution, University of Bern](https://www.iee.unibe.ch/index_eng.html), as an invited speaker for our lab meeting.